 Researchers at the Institute also played a key role in the research and clinical trials that led to the drug Zoladex, which has become a common therapy for both breast and prostate cancer patients.

-Today, we continue to fund world-class cancer research which covers a variety of projects including prevention, early diagnosis, treatment, support, survivorship and end of life care..
+As associate members of the National Cancer Research Institute, today, we continue to fund world-class cancer research which covers a variety of projects including prevention, early diagnosis, treatment, support, survivorship and end of life care.
 Our research in the lab investigates how cancers form and develops new drugs for some of the hardest to treat cancers.
 Our projects in the community look at how to improve the lives of people throughout their cancer journey.
 We also work in partnership with Healthboards and other funding bodies.

 Below are the different types of research we currently fund: